DevExpress-Examples/XPO_how-to-bind-data-to-winforms-controls-using-xpservermodeview-or-xpinstantfeedbackview/README.md

 };
 ```
 ## Your feedback matters!
-These components are in **preview** in v19.1 and we hope to polish and release them with your help in v19.2.
-We will provide API reference and more documentation for these components by the release time.
 Please let us know if you experience any issues, unsupported scenarios or just have usage questions.